Compatible and Recommended Lenses

 This isn't necessarily the first lens you should buy for medium format 3D, but if you want to go wide, this is as good as it gets.

 However, there is a great runner up in the ultrawide category: the Mamiya Sekor 55mm f/4.5.
 This lens was made for the Mamiya C line of TLR cameras from the 1960s through the 1990s.
 This was the most complex (in terms of optical formula) and most expensive lens in their lineup.
-It doesn't have quite the level of sharpness of the Super Angulon, and on the Stereo 12 it isn't nearly as compact, as it is actually a mildly retrofocal design.
+It doesn't have quite the level of sharpness of the Super Angulon, and on your camera it isn't as compact, as it is actually a mildly retrofocal design.
 Your camera won't be as svelt as with the 47mm, but it is still a really excellent lens.

 Of course, it isn't quite as wide as the 47mm lens either.
 For some photographers, however, this makes it slightly more practical for a larger range of subjects.

 One big advantage of the Mamiya 55mm is that it comes in a matched pair already (for TLR use).
 This makes it quite economical: half the price or less for a pair than the Super Angulon 47mm.
 This is even more advantageous if you plan to use other lenses from the Mamiya TLR line (which I'll review in future updates).
-This lens uses the Mamiya TLR lensboard on the Stereo 12.
+This lens uses the Mamiya TLR lensboard on the Stereo 12 or the Manual Mamiya TLR lensboard on the Stereo M.

 In short, if you want the absolute best ultrawide lens available for medium format 3D, the Super Angulon 47mm is your ticket, and is affordable enough to be viable for many.
 If you prefer a slightly milder focal length or want the best value available, or plan to use other Mamiya TLR lenses, the Sekor 55mm is a superb choice.